-We've designed our team structure, development processes, and technical archicture to promote strong team ownership and iteration velocity.
-HubSpot makes a marketing and sales platform trusted by more than 19,000 customers to power their online presence.
-Those businesses rely on our SaaS platform to host their website, blog, landing pages and forms, collect web analytics, manage their contacts, deliver marketing emails, support their social media efforts and much more.
+We've designed our team structure, development processes, and technical architecture to promote strong team ownership and iteration velocity.
+HubSpot makes a growth stack platform (marketing, CRM, and customer success software) trusted by more than 64,000 customers to power their businesses.
+They rely on our SaaS platform to host their website, blog, landing pages and forms, collect web analytics, manage their contacts, store prospecting data, deliver marketing emails, and more.
 The capability is relatively broad -- each functional area has many companies that focus on just one vertical -- and is growing as we continue to introduce new products.

 The goal of shipping frequently is first and foremost to increase our rate of learning.
-It enables getting rapid feedback from users, data points on the correctness and scalability of the code, and deliver value to customers.
+It allows for getting rapid feedback from users, data points on the correctness and scalability of the code, and deliver value to customers.

 To allow small teams to focus on improving the product we've developed many internal tools that make shipping code simple and provide a safety net.
-Any commit to our hundreds of GitHub repos will trigger a Jenkins build of the master branch that utilizes standard buildpacks for different frameworks (ex.
+Any commit to our hundreds of GitHub repos will trigger a build in Blazar, our open source build system that utilizes standard buildpacks for different frameworks (ex.
 Java Dropwizard, static apps, etc).
 Assuming all tests pass with a few clicks a web-based deployer puts that build on the relevant hosts.
 Initial deploys of a build are put on a shared QA environment which aims to mirror the production environment as much as possible (except in scale).
 Only those builds deployed to QA are eligible to be deployed to production.
 The goal is for a "Heroku-like" experience where developers have zero friction to pushing small changes frequently, and shielded from needing to know the exact steps being performed.

 The only way to feel comfortable deploying frequently is to have insight into state of the running service.
 In addition to off-the-shelf tools like exception tracking and tracing tools we've invested in ensuring every service has built-in health checks with reasonable defaults.
 An internal project, dubbed "Rodan", instruments services to collect standard metrics (ex. requests/sec, server errors) as well as developer-defined ones.
 Each service is part of a family that has configurable alerts and PagerDuty integration to let teams set appropriate thresholds.
 It has struck a useful balance by having developers own their alerting rules, while avoiding swamping inboxes with email alerts.

 HubSpot has long been a heavy user of Amazon EC2 for server hosting.
-More recently we've taken advantage of Apache Mesos and an open-sourced app we created called Singularity to manage our large EC2 clusters.
-In conjuction they have driven significantly higher density per server to reduce cost.
+More recently we've taken advantage of Apache Mesos and we use Kubernetes to manage our large EC2 clusters.
+In conjunction, they have driven significantly higher density per server to reduce cost.
 Previously most services provisioned instances in isolation because coordination was too complicated.
 Even more importantly than cost changes has been the ability to insulate developers from details about any particular instance.
 Now the platform can handle problems like instance failures or availability-zone issues that previously required developer intervention.
 Mesos has been adopted by companies like OpenTable and Groupon but has required significant investment to see the benefits of this new platform.
 As we invest in our stack we look to solve challenges programatically with small developer teams, rather than larger numbers of people in specialized operations roles.